Jesus asked the man at the pool of Bethesda ‘do you want to be healed?’ Sounds like a cruel question, so what was Jesus doing here?

 ‘Parts Therapy’ or ‘Internal Family Systems’ is a theory that some counsellors use to help their clients move forward from emotional blocks keeping them stuck.

 The theory believes that we have numerous parts with us.
 Recognising them, their roles and agendas brings awareness to any internal part that is choosing to stay sick.

-You may have a part of you which wants healing and wellness but there may also be a part of you that enjoys the comfort and sympathy from those around you.
+You may have a part of you which wants healing and wellness but there may also be a part of you that contradicts this.

 These 2 parts are in conflict which can keep you stuck.

 We call these secondary gains because they benefit you somehow.
 They are usually unconscious coping strategies which serve for a time.

 But when they become habitual, they are harder to identify and more challenging to break.

 When Jesus asked the lame man ‘do you want to be healed?’.
 I believe He was challenging him to let go of the hidden mindsets, the parts that will keep him stuck.

 Let me give some examples: